 And once you've aligned your business and marketing goals, you have in many ways decided your sales goals as well.

-Identifying leads and track your sales funnel is an important part of the process when you're planning your inbound marketing investment.
+track your sales funnel is an important part of the process when you're planning your inbound marketing investment.

 Importance of Tracking Your Sales Funnel and Identifying Leads